 How Much Are Your Retirement Plan Fees Really Costing You?

-As the plan sponsor, it’s your fiduciary responsibility to make informed decisions about your retirement plan.
+As a plan sponsor, it’s your fiduciary responsibility to make informed decisions about your retirement plan.
 And part of those decisions includes finding retirement plans that fit your budget and that are in the best interest of your employees.

 Unfortunately, many retirement plan providers make it extremely difficult to identify exactly how much you’re paying and what you’re paying for (often referred to as hidden retirement plan fees).